JustAppSec

 What to do now

-• Audit code paths where tar.extract() is used with archives that could be influenced by external users (uploads, CI artifacts, build caches, plugin content, etc.).
+• Audit code paths where tar.extract() processes archives from external users (uploads, CI artifacts, build caches, plugin content).

-• Consider extracting in a sandboxed context (e.g., container/namespace with limited filesystem access) if untrusted archives must be processed.
+• Consider extracting in a sandboxed context (container/namespace with limited filesystem access) if untrusted archives must be processed.